RobertBWeidlich/CnRssPoller/Readme-2.0.md

 variables.
 [Todo: consolidate the Readme files to make this file standalone]

-1. Download and install Zookeeper, then start it, if necessary
+1. Download and install Zookeeper, then start it if necessary.

+   It's also possible to use Kafka's built-in Zookeeper server if zookeeper is not already installed.
+These are the steps to run the built-in Zookeeper server:

+    [Window-1]
+      rm -rf /tmp/zookeeper
+      cd /usr/local/kafka_2.11-2.0.0
+      vi ./config/zookeeper.properties
+      nohup ./bin/zookeeper-server-start.sh ./config/zookeeper.properties \
+        > zk.out &

-    [Window-1] - monitor Kafka and Solr parameters maintained by Zookeeper zookeeper-client
+    [Window-2] - to monitor Kafka and Solr parameters maintained by Zookeeper zookeeper-client (for conventional zookeeper)
         ls /solr
         ls /kafka
         ...